New State Bill would make harsher penalties for human trafficking crimes

 FRESNO COUNTY, Calif.
-(KSEE)- New laws could mean harsher sentences for human trafficking criminals.
+(KGPE)- New laws could mean harsher sentences for human trafficking criminals.

 Investigators say human trafficking crimes have reached an all-time high.
 Friday local leaders held a press conference to support State Bill 1042.